Skip to content

 Or this:

-It makes you wonder, though, what will we do if our gas station turns into this?
+It makes you wonder, though, what we will do if our gas station turns into this?